memborsky/puckfetcher/README.rst

     python setup.py test

-This should be on PyPI and maybe other places soon.

 Complete
 --------
 -  Retrieve podcast feed.
 -  Get podcast file URL from feed.
 -  Download podcast file.